hitranonline/planetary-broadeners/README.md

 ===========================================================================
 License

-See the LICENSE.txt file available on this GitHub page.
+See the LICENSE file available on this GitHub page.

 These HITRAN Broadening Python files are distributed under the Apache 2.0 license